-Student Learning Assessment Plan and Report
+Student Learning Assessment Plan

-Economics and Management Major 2012-2013
+Economics and Management Major 2015-2016

-The mission statement for the economics and management major is made with reference to Wells College Mission Statement (p.8, 2012-2013 Catalog), Wells' Institutional Goals (p.28, 2012-2013 Catalog), and Academic Program Goals (p.28, 2012-2013 Catalog).
+The mission statement for the economics and management major is made with reference to Wells College Mission Statement (p.4, 2015-2016 Catalog) and Wells' Institutional and Academic Program Goals (pp. 9-10, 2015-2016 Catalog).

-Mission of the Economics and Management Major
+1. Mission of the Economics and Management Major

 The goal of the economics and management major is to provide students with thorough knowledge of basic principles, methods of inquiry and awareness of contemporary issues in economics and business.
 Individual and business decision-making is presented in domestic, global, and natural contexts aimed at developing students' intellectual curiosity, and analytical and critical capabilities.
 The curriculum includes core theory courses, cognates emphasizing quantitative skills, and electives in specific fields of the discipline with the conviction that a basic knowledge of economic and business decision-making is essential for numerous purposes.
-This major is multidisciplinary by nature, serving the needs of other majors including International Studies, Environmental Studies, Public Affairs, and Mathematical and Physical Sciences.
+This major is multidisciplinary by nature, serving the needs of numerous other majors and minors.

-Program Goals of the Economics and Management Major
+2. Program Goals of the Economics and Management Major